 Obviously, given my age, I appreciate my younger readers might not be able to do everything on this list.
 That said, a few, at least, shouldn’t cost you too much in time and energy.

 And if you did just want to do nothing, stay home and chill instead?
 That wouldn’t be the worst idea in the world either.
 You’ll have plenty of time for the grind later.

-Yeah I know you probably love YouTube, but how productive can you be watching that?
+Yeah, I know you probably love YouTube, but how productive can you be watching that?
 Books, I’d argue, are better.
 They’ll open up your eyes to the world and give you a more diverse range of opinions/thoughts, something that will serve you well as a future doctor!